Latest Advice -

 All updates will be posted here on the school website, on our Twitter account, and through the Schoop app.
 Latest information from Public Health Wales can be found below.

 Children have home learning books containing login details and passwords for the websites below.
-Teachers will set daily work for every child on Seesaw and Purple Mash.
-Here are details of some websites that can be used at home:
+Teachers will set daily work for every child.
+Different year groups will use Seesaw and Purple Mash as well as Hwb and Google Classroom Here are details of some websites that can be used at home:

 and if you share your progress online, you could win a signed football!